spatie/ssl-certificate/README.md

    ->forHost($hostName);
 ```

-If the given `hostName` is invalid `Spatie\SslCertificate\InvalidUrl` will be thrown.
+If the given `hostName` is invalid `Spatie\SslCertificate\Exceptions\InvalidUrl` will be thrown.

-If the given `hostName` is valid but there was a problem downloading the certifcate `Spatie\SslCertificate\CouldNotDownloadCertificate` will be thrown.
+If the given `hostName` is valid but there was a problem downloading the certifcate `Spatie\SslCertificate\Exceptions\CouldNotDownloadCertificate` will be thrown.

 ### Getting the issuer name